coderefinery/coderefinery.org/repository.md

 ### How can I get on this system?

 Register your user account using your university email account.
-Then write an email to `radovan.bast@uit.no` where you state your affiliation and in 2-3 sentences describe briefly your motivation for using this service.
+Then write an email to `radovan.bast@uit.no` where you state your affiliation and in two sentences (or more) describe briefly why you would like to use this service and how you plan to use this service.

 ### Can my collaborators outside the Nordics use this service?